 Peixoto, 64, said voters should choose him because of his proven track record and dedication to law enforcement and firefighters.
 He also pointed at his leadership on green issues on the city's Sustainability Committee.

-Salinas, 39, said he would continue the city's path of combating blight and
+Salinas, 39, said he would continue the city's path of combating blight and promoting sustainable practices.
+Lamnin, 39, said she would "lead by listening" and placed high importance on creating good jobs for residents.

 Before the election, Sweeney said the three were the most viable candidates and he could see each of them succeeding on the council.